 The reason for this is that credit facilities are in some ways more expensive than long-term loans.
-A credit facility provides consistent access to funding, but that availability comes with an access fee, so credit facilities are better suited for purchases that can be paid off more quickly and for companies that require flexibility in addition to capital.
+A credit facility provides consistent access to funding, but that availability comes with an access fee (and often a higher interest rate), so credit facilities are better suited for purchases that can be paid off more quickly and for companies that require flexibility in addition to capital.

 What can credit facilities be used for?

 In general cases, credit facilities can be used for whatever a business needs to spend money on, whether it's bills, special projects, extra inventory, or unforeseen expenses.
+The loan amount of a credit facility has no practical limit.
 That said, there are certain categories of credit facilities that can only be used for specific purposes.

-Asset-backed credit facilities, for example, can only be used for consumer or business lending.
+Asset-backed credit facilities (also referred to as ABL credit facilities), for example, can only be used for consumer or business lending.
 These are the types of credit facilities that a fintech might access when they want to ramp up their lending operations quickly, using their receivables as collateral.
 This is in contrast to cash-flow credit facilities, which are sized and priced based on a business' past revenue.